 Always Be Critical of Your Choices and Decisions

 In conclusion, toxic grandparents are a definite concern for everyone, but especially children.
-Those who have a toxic grandparent should do research on the person and pay attention to the behaviors that would be considered signs of toxicity in order to spare themselves from unnecessary harm.
+Those who have a toxic grandparent should do research on the person and pay attention to the toxic behaviors that would be considered signs of toxicity in order to spare themselves from unnecessary harm.

 In order to make sure you don’t follow in your parent’s footsteps, it is crucial to learn from their mistakes.
 Pay close attention to any characteristics that may be found within a toxic grandparent and take caution when associating with them.